Can I be evicted for domestic or sexual violence?

-Send your landlord a letter explaining that you are a victim of domestic or sexual violence and that Philadelphia law makes it illegal for him to evict you because of domestic or sexual violence.
-If your landlord will not listen, you can file a complaint with the Philadelphia Fair Housing Commission by calling 215.686.4670 or get legal help.
+Send your landlord a letter explaining that you are a victim of domestic or sexual violence and that Philadelphia law makes it illegal for them to evict you because of domestic or sexual violence.
+If your landlord will not listen, you can file a complaint with the Philadelphia Fair Housing Commission or get legal help.

 Can I break my lease to escape violence?

 Yes.
 Within 90 days of a reported incident (such as a hospital visit, call to 911, filing for a protection order, etc.), send your landlord:

 - A letter stating that you will be moving in 30 days. (download sample)

 - Include with your letter at least one form of proof such as a police report, protection from abuse order or letter from a health care professional, guidance counselor, or victims’ services organization.

 Can just the abuser be evicted?

 Yes, under Philadelphia law, you can ask your landlord to split the lease and evict your abuser, letting you stay.
 You would become responsible for paying the full rent.
 Your landlord does not have to agree.

 Can I be evicted for calling the police?